devine-dl/devine/README.md

 > automatically download.
 Python importing the files triggers the download to begin.
 However, it may cause a delay on
 > startup.

-## Profiles (Cookies & Credentials)
+## Cookies & Credentials

-Just like a streaming service, devine associates both a cookie and/or credential as a Profile.
-You can associate up to one cookie and one credential per-profile, depending on which (or both) are needed by the Service.
-This system allows you to configure multiple accounts per-service and choose which to use at any time.

-Credentials are stored in the config, and Cookies are stored in the data directory.
-You can find the location of these by running `devine env info`.
-However, you can manage profiles with `devine auth --help`.
-E.g. to add a new John profile to Netflix with a Cookie and Credential, take a look at the following CLI call, `devine auth add John NF --cookie "C:\Users\John\Downloads\netflix.com.txt --credential "john@gmail.com:pass123"`
+Devine can authenticate with Services using Cookies and/or Credentials.
+Credentials are stored in the config, and Cookies are stored in the data directory which can be found by running `devine env info`.

-You can also delete a credential with `devine auth delete`.
-E.g., to delete the cookie for John that we just added, run `devine auth delete John --cookie`.
-Take a look at `devine auth delete --help` for more information.
+To add a Credential to a Service, take a look at the [Credentials Config](CONFIG.md#credentials-dictstr-strlistdict) for information on setting up one or more credentials per-service.
+You can add one or more Credential per-service and use `-p/--profile` to choose which Credential to use.

+To add a Cookie to a Service, use a Cookie file extension to make a `cookies.txt` file and move it into the Cookies directory.
+You must rename the `cookies.txt` file to that of the Service tag (case-sensitive), e.g., `NF.txt`.
+You can also place it in a Service Cookie folder, e.g., `/Cookies/NF/default.txt` or `/Cookies/NF/.txt`.

+You can add multiple Cookies to the `/Cookies/NF/` folder with their own unique name and then use `-p/--profile` to choose which one to use.
+E.g., `/Cookies/NF/sam.txt` and then use it with `--profile sam`.
+If you make a Service Cookie folder without a `.txt` or `default.txt`, but with another file, then no Cookies will be loaded unless you use `-p/--profile` like shown.
+This allows you to opt in to authentication at whim.

+> [!TIP]
+> - If your Service does not require Authentication, then do not define any Credential or Cookie for that Service.
+> - You can use both Cookies and Credentials at the same time, so long as your Service takes and uses both.
+> - If you are using profiles, then make sure you use the same name on the Credential name and Cookie file name when
+>   using `-p/--profile`.

+> [!WARNING]
-> __Note__ Profile names are case-sensitive and unique per-service.
-They also have no arbitrary character or length
+> Profile names are case-sensitive and unique per-service.
+They have no arbitrary character or length limit, but for
-> limit, but for convenience I don't recommend using any special characters as your terminal may get confused.
+> convenience sake I don't recommend using any special characters as your terminal may get confused.

 ### Cookie file format and Extensions